jishanshaikh4/jishanshaikh.atwebpages.net/README.md

 ![](https://github.com/Jishanshaikh4/jishanshaikh.atwebpages.net/blob/master/resources/Screenshot%20from%202018-07-23%2003-33-14.png)

 ## Contributions
+Till now it has only one page i.e. title page.
 I'm willing to accept contributions from open source developers.
 What you have to do is simply fork this repository, made changes to it, and leave a pull request.
 Anybody can contribute to this repository following industry ethics.

 ## License
 This project is licensed under MIT Licence.
 You can not use, re-modify, distribute it for commercial purposes.
 Read more about licence [here](https://en.wikipedia.org/wiki/MIT_License).